+We would like to thank Zhongzhinan Dong and Jiawei Chen for helpful discussions.
+This work is supported in part by NSFC Grants No. 12165005 and No. 11961131013.

-\section{Preservation of Functional Behavior under Monotonic Reparameterization}
+\section{Preservation of functional behavior under monotonic reparameterization}

-Suppose that $F(x)$ is a differentiable function defined on an interval $I\subset\mathbb{R}$, and let $x_m$ denote its $m$-th zero, so that $F(x_m)=0$.
+Suppose that $F(x)$ is a differentiable function defined on an interval $I\subset\mathbb{R}$, and let $x_m$ denote its $m$-th root, so that $F(x_m)=0$.
 Now introduce a new variable $y$ and assume a smooth, strictly monotonic mapping

 with ${\mathrm{d}x}/{\mathrm{d}y}\neq 0$ for all $y\in J$.
 We then reparameterize $F(x)$ as

 Applying the chain rule gives

 Since $\mathrm{d}x/\mathrm{d}y\neq0$, one immediately has